xrdocs/ncs5500/_tutorials/bgp-evpn-configuration-ncs-5500-part-2.md

 </pre>
 </div>

 Configure Ethernet Segment id (ESI) for the bundle interface to enable multi-homing of the host.
 Use the identical configuration on both the Leafs.
 Each device connected in the network should be identified by a unique non-zero Ethernet-Segment Identifier (ESI).
 We can configure Single-Active load-balancing by CLI command "load-balancing-mode single-active" under "ethernet-segment".
-By default the load-balancing mode for ethernet-segment is active/active.

 EVPN All Active Multi-Homing Config: (Used in this tutorial)
 <div class="highlighter-rouge">